pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

     IP addresses.
     -   But *O(n)* time to access them.

--   Hash tables try to provide a trade-off.
+-   Hash tables try to ovide a trade-off.
     -   Create an array in the order of *n*.

--   We need hash function that can return an index to the array and have the following properties:
+-   We need hash function that can return an index to the array and have the following operties:
     -   The function will scatter the elements in the array, it will be "random" where they're going to be placed.
         -   If your given the same placement, you should get the same